 Elimination of toxic waste substances from the body is called excretion.
 There are various modes of excretion and it generally differs with the different types of living species.

-Animals have an excretory system consisting of a couple of kidneys, ureter, urinary bladder and urethra.
+Humans have a well developed excretory system consisting of a couple of kidneys, ureter, urinary bladder and urethra.
 Kidney has a structural unit called nephron where the blood is filtered.
-After filtration, pure blood will circulate back to other parts and extracted waste products are passed into the ureter.
+After filtration, the pure blood circulates back to other parts and extracted waste products are passed into the ureter.
 The urinary bladder collects urine, which is excreted through the urethra.

 Explore more: Human Excretory System

 Following are the important difference between the life processes of plants and animals.